MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

     ![Policy allowed regions](./media/contoso-migration-infrastructure/policy-region.png)

 5. By default the policy is set with **Deny**, meaning that if someone starts a deployment in the subscription that isn't in either the `East US 2` or `Central US` region, the deployment fails.
-Here's what happens if someone in the Contoso subscription tries to set up a deployment in West US.
+Here's what happens if someone in the Contoso subscription tries to set up a deployment in `West US`.

     ![Policy failed](./media/contoso-migration-infrastructure/policy-failed.png)